exadel-inc/esl/docs/contribute/pages.md

 [Nunjucks](https://mozilla.github.io/nunjucks/) and [Markdown](https://www.markdownguide.org/) are picked as template languages.

-The project is deployed using a GitHub workflow.
+The project is deployed to GitHub Pages using a GitHub workflow.

 ## Syntax highlighting to Nunjucks template files